 Notice that the ideal of compact operators is left out of the above examples.
 To include it in the mix, we first prove that separable ideals have property (M).

-\begin{prop}[\textbf{Separable Ideals}] Let $(\cI,\|\cdot\|_{\cI}) \unlhd \cM$.
+\begin{prop}[Separable ideals] Fix $(\cI,\|\cdot\|_{\cI}) \unlhd \cM$.
 If $(\cI,\|\cdot\|_{\cI})$ is separable, then $\cI$ has property (M).
-In particular, if $(\cI,\|\cdot\|_{\cI}) \sni \cM$ is separable, then $\cI$ is integral symmetrically normed. \end{prop} \begin{proof} To prove this, we make use of the basic theory of the Bochner integral; please see, for instance, Appendix E of \cite{cohn} or Section II.2 of \cite{diesteluhl} for the relevant background.
+In particular, if $(\cI,\|\cdot\|_{\cI}) \sni \cM$ is separable, then $\cI$ is integral symmetrically normed. \end{prop} \begin{proof} To prove this, we make use of the basic theory of the Bochner integral; please see, for instance, Appendix E of \cite{cohn} for the relevant background.